funnymania/Progressive-Web-Assembly-App/docs/reviewMevent02.md

-[X] - capacity should be displaying current capacity [X] - do not store hardcoded urls in db, only store the unique UUID, use application code to piece together where the user should go [] - Sessions will persist until they are cleared by cronjob.
+[X] - capacity should be displaying current capacity [X] - do not store hardcoded urls in db, only store the unique UUID, use application code to piece together where the user should go [X] - Sessions will persist until they are cleared by cronjob.
 On Log-in, if we do NOT have the session cookie, we must create a new session. initially, we will allow countless sessions.
 But in the NEXT update, we will only allow one session per device.
+[X] - callGhost: text of button changes on click to non-logged in [X] - Toast is only being called once...

 Marketing
 [] - attract more users via dev.to, hackernews... ig?